khachuynguyen0/project-02-frontend-shopee-website-clone/README.md

 # project-02-frontend-shopee-website-clone
 project-02-frontend-shopee-website-clone
-This is a frontend project, the band website clone
+This is a frontend project, website clone

 => Read: file "turorial-open-project-and-ui-preview.docx" to open project